docker-php/docker-php/docs/connection.md

 However not all clients fully support Docker daemon features, such as unix socket domain connection, real time streaming, ...
-That's why it's strongly encouraged to use the [Socket Http Client](http://docs.php-http.org/en/latest/clients/socket-client.html) which support all the docker daemon features.
+That's why it's strongly encouraged to use the [Socket Http Client](http://docs.php-http.org/en/latest/clients/socket-client.html) which supports all the docker daemon features.

 Also this client needs to be decorated by [a plugin system](http://docs.php-http.org/en/latest/plugins/index.html).
 At least 2 plugins are required:

  * [Content-Length Plugin](http://docs.php-http.org/en/latest/plugins/content-length.html): Which will set correct header `Content-Length` header for the request;
- * [Decoder Plugin](http://docs.php-http.org/en/latest/plugins/decoder.html): Which allow to manipulate chunked and/or encoded response
+ * [Decoder Plugin](http://docs.php-http.org/en/latest/plugins/decoder.html): Which can manipulate a chunked and/or encoded response